Canon 300D vs Panasonic FZ330

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 300D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.